If you’re dealing with an iPhone 8 or iPhone 8 Plus problem you should try a fix from the list below before taking your phone into a store.

-You can also try turning off location services as these can put heavy drain on your iPhones innards.
-To do that, go to Settings > Privacy > Location Services and toggle it off at the top.
+You can also try turning off location services as these can put heavy strain on your phone.
+To do that, go to Settings, then Privacy, then Location Services, and toggle it off at the top.

 If that still doesn’t help, try restoring your iPhone 8/iPhone 8 Plus.
 If restoring fails, you’ll want to get in touch with Apple customer service about a potential replacement.

 How to Fix iPhone 8 Apps Freezing & Quitting

 If the apps on your iPhone 8 or iPhone 8 are continually freezing or quitting, here are a few fixes that might squash the issue.